 1. Seek medical attention as soon as possible if in shock or if you have any complications.

-2. Rinse the site with vinegar to deactivate the toxins and help remove the remaining tentacles and nematocysts.
+2. Rinse the site with vinegar to deactivate the toxins and remove the remaining tentacles and nematocysts.
 Others say to wash the area with seawater to deactivate stinging cells.
-Or you can remove tentacles by scraping with a credit card or other plastic object.
+Or you can remove tentacles by scraping them with a credit card or other plastic object.

 3. Use hot water or ice packs to reduce the pain duration and intensity.
 Others suggest after removing the tentacles, immerse the affected arm or leg in hot water of 104 to 113°F for at least twenty minutes.
 If other body parts are impacted, a hot shower can be used instead.

-Suggestions From Mayo Clinic.
+Another Point of View From Mayo Clinic.

 2. Soak the skin in hot water.
 Use water that’s 110 to 113 F (43 to 45 C).
 If a thermometer isn’t available, test the water on an uninjured person’s hand or elbow — it should feel hot, not scalding.
 Keep the affected skin immersed or in a hot shower for 20 to 45 minutes.

-3. Avoid the following: scraping out stingers, rinsing with seawater, rinsing with human urine, rinsing with fresh water, applying meat tenderizer, applying alcohol, ethanol or ammonia, rubbing with a towel or applying pressure bandages.
+3. Avoid the following: scraping out stingers, rinsing with seawater, rinsing with human urine, rinsing with fresh water, applying meat tenderizer, applying alcohol, ethanol, or ammonia, rubbing with a towel, or applying pressure bandages.